Bistability and nonequilibrium condensation in a driven-dissipative Josephson array: a c-field model

 In our simulations in this section we keep the reservoir chemical potential at $\mu_R = 12 \hbar \omega_r$ as in the previous section, but increase the effective temperature.
 This fixes the total number of atoms at the reservoir sites, while decreasing the condensed fraction.
 Figure~\ref{fig:SGPE_Drivers_filling} shows filling measures for the {multimode} dynamical reservoir model as a function of $\gamma$ at fixed $J$ with an effective temperature of $k_B T_{\rm{eff}}/\hbar \omega_r = 30$.
 This results in a condensate fraction of approximately $45$\% in the reservoirs when $J=0$.
 Figure~\ref{fig:SGPE_Drivers_filling}(a) shows that the addition of back-action has indeed reduced the robustness of the superfluid phase, with the collapse now occurring at $\gamma_c \approx J = 0.3$.

 Further, the incorporation of a dynamical model for the reservoir sites has alleviated the unphysical ``overfilling" previously observed for $\gamma \ll J$ [cf. Fig.~\ref{fig:Filling}(a)]; $N_S/N_R$ now only marginally exceeds unity at small dissipation.
-In the {multimode} dynamical reservoir model, the quasicondensate phase appears only as a transient state at intermediate times, collapsing to the normal state at later times.
-The plateau associated with the quasicondensate phase is therefore absent in the relative filling curve, which is determined from the steady-state behaviour.
-However, the intermediate time window where the quasicondensate is observed is similar to the experimentally relevant timescales $\sim 10$ -- $30$~ms, suggesting this phase is potentially experimentally relevant even though it is no longer stable at long times.
+In the {multimode} dynamical reservoir model, the nonequilibrium quasicondensate phase appears only as a transient state at intermediate times, collapsing to the normal state at later times.
+The plateau associated with the nonequilibrium quasicondensate phase is therefore absent in the relative filling curve, which is determined from the steady-state behaviour.
+However, the intermediate time window where the nonequilibrium quasicondensate is observed is similar to the experimentally relevant timescales $\sim 10$ -- $30$~ms, suggesting this phase is potentially experimentally relevant even though it is no longer stable at long times.